shopware/docs/guides/plugins/plugins/administration/add-custom-field.md

 ## Prerequisites

 This guide **does not** explain how you can create a new plugin for Shopware 6.
-Head over to our [plugin base guide](../plugin-base-guide.md) to learn creating a plugin at first.
+Head over to our plugin base guide to learn how to create a plugin at first:

+{% page-ref page="./../plugin-base-guide.md" %}

 ## Injecting into the administration